Crate haruspex

 – Dave Aitel

-Haruspex is a blazing fast IDA Pro headless plugin that extracts pseudo-code generated by IDA Pro’s decompiler in a format that should be suitable to be imported into an IDE or parsed by static analysis tools such as Semgrep, weggli, or oneiromancer.
+Haruspex is a blazing fast IDA Pro headless plugin that extracts pseudocode generated by IDA Pro’s decompiler in a format that should be suitable to be imported into an IDE, or parsed by static analysis tools such as Semgrep, weggli, or oneiromancer.

 §Features

-• Blazing fast, headless user experience courtesy of IDA Pro 9 and Binarly’s idalib Rust bindings.
+• Blazing fast, headless user experience courtesy of IDA Pro 9.x and Binarly’s idalib Rust bindings.

 • Support for binary targets for any architecture implemented by IDA Pro’s Hex-Rays decompiler.

-• Pseudo-code of each function is stored in a separated file in the output directory for easy inspection.
+• Pseudocode of each function is stored in a separated file in the output directory for easy inspection.

-• External crates can invoke decompile_to_file to decompile a function and save its pseudo-code to disk.
+• External crates can invoke decompile_to_file to decompile a function and save its pseudocode to disk.

-§Blog post
+§Blog posts

 §See also